kyte-one/airlyftone-docs/docs/developers/widget.md

 - Opens a specific quest directly in the sidebar
 - Perfect for targeted user engagement and guided experiences

-Copy the code below for a open quest directly sidebar (replace your YOUR-WIDGET-ID with the id your receive from the team, and TASK-ID with your task's ID):
+Copy the code below for an open quest directly sidebar (replace YOUR-WIDGET-ID with the ID you receive from the team, and TASK-ID with your task's ID):

 ```
 <script src="https://assets.airlyft.one/widget/widget.js"></script>